 As stated, this entire conversation takes place with the help of Hatakh, who runs in and out of the palace, carrying the characters' messages to one another.
-But at the end of this stage, no mention is made of Hatakh; the narrator suddenly adopts a general formulation: "They told Mordekhai Esther's words."
+But at the end of this stage, no mention is made of Hatakh; the narrator suddenly adopts a general formulation: "And Mordekhai was told Esther's words."
 How was this carried out?
-Who were "they" who conveyed to Mordekhai Esther's refusal to go in to the king?
-The reader is likely to fill in this gap automatically, continuing to regard Hatakh as the face behind the job of carrying messages from Mordekhai to Esther.[13]
-But if this is so, why does the narrator suddenly change his style and not mention Hatakh by name?
+Who conveyed to Mordekhai Esther's refusal to go in to the king?
+The reader is likely to fill in this gap automatically, continuing to regard Hatakh as the face behind the job of carrying messages from Mordekhai to Esther.
+Dut if this is so, why does the narrator suddenly change style and not mention Hatakh by name?
 This becomes even more noticeable further on, in the third stage of the dialogue.
 Hatakh's absence is so palpable here that this is the main consideration for defining this stage independently of the previous one.
-At this stage there is a new introduction that replaces the emphasis on Hatakh: "He said... to answer ....."
+At this stage there is a new introduction that replaces the emphasis on Hatakh: "Then Mordekhai said to answer...."
 At first Mordekhai "answers" Esther, and then Esther "answers" Mordekhai, with the narrator ignoring the go-between.